The top 8 various noodles in Vietnam to taste

 • Raw vegetables include lettuce, coriander, basil, oregano, and perilla.

-• Dipping sauce is also an indispensable part when eating Bun Cha.
-The sauce is prepared nicely with full of sour – spicy – salty – sweet.
-And, there are papaya and carrots soaked in vinegar to add a rich taste.
+• The dipping sauce is also indispensable when eating Bun Cha.
+The sauce is prepared nicely and contains sour, spicy, salty, and sweet flavors.
+Papaya and carrots soaked in vinegar add a rich taste.

 • The best part of Bun Cha Hanoi is the grilled meat and pork patties.

 Pork patties are made into balls and pieces.
-For pork balls, the chef uses lean meat minced and marinate it with spices salt, pepper, Vietnamese fish sauce, etc. Then, roll into round balls and grill them on charcoal.
-And the pork pieces come from the meat under the armpit and the bacon with both flesh and fat.
+The chef uses lean meat minced for pork balls and marinates it with spices such as salt, pepper, Vietnamese fish sauce, etc. Then, roll into round balls and grill them on charcoal.
+And the pork pieces come from the meat under the armpit, and the bacon with flesh and fat.

-Bun Cha is very tasty, so if you travel to Hanoi, you should not miss the opportunity to enjoy this food.
+Bun Cha is delicious, so if you travel to Hanoi, you should take advantage of the opportunity to enjoy this food.

 Address to taste Bun Cha Hanoi: